-Caring • Respect • Integrity Fairness • Responsibility
+Caring • Respect • Integrity • Fairness • Responsibility

-For information about Spoon River College graduation rates, the median debt of students who completed our programs, and more, please visit our website at src.edu/about-src/reports
+For information about Spoon River College graduation rates, the median debt of students who completed our programs, and more, please visit the reports page of our website.

 The Bridge is published by Spoon River College and distributed to the residents of Illinois Community College District #534.
-Questions about SRC programs and services described in this publication can be directed to 1-800-DEGREES 1-800-334-7337 Content and design produced by Spoon River College employees.
+Questions about SRC programs and services described in this publication can be directed to 1-800-DEGREES (1-800-334-7337).

+Content and design produced by Spoon River College employees. © 2025 Spoon River College